Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

 \subsection{States under the swap isometry}

 In this subsection, we show that the states $\sigma^{\theta,v}$ of a device that passes our protocol with high probability must be close to states that we call $\tau^{\theta, v}$ under the swap isometry.
-The states $\tau^{\theta, v}$ are defined in
+The states $\tau^{\theta, v}$ are defined as follows.

 \begin{defn}[density operators $\tau^{\theta,v}$] Let $v\in \{0,1\}^{2N}$.
 For $\theta \in \thetaset$, we define the $2N$-qubit density operator $\tau^{\theta, v} \coloneqq \ketbrasame{\tau^{\theta, v}}$, according to the following three cases.